Florida Hourly Paycheck Calculator

 City/County Employee Local Income Tax?
 Typical Rate Notes

-Miami-Dade CountyNoN/ANo local wage tax on employees
+Miami-Dade CountyNoN/ANo local wage tax

-Orlando (Orange County)NoN/ANo local wage tax on employees
+Orlando (Orange County)NoN/ANo local wage tax

-Tampa (Hillsborough County)NoN/ANo local wage tax on employees
+Tampa (Hillsborough County)NoN/ANo local wage tax

-Florida Wage and Hour Laws: Overtime, Pay Frequency
+Florida Wage and Hour Laws: Overtime & Pay Frequency

-Additional Florida forms
+Additional Florida Forms

-• IRS Form W-4 (federal withholding elections).
+• IRS Form W-4 (federal withholding)

-• Florida Reemployment Tax (employer) account registration; new-hire reporting.
+• Florida Reemployment Tax (employer) account registration

-• Direct deposit authorization; benefits enrollment (401(k), HSA, FSA, insurance).
+• Direct deposit authorization; benefits enrollment (401(k), HSA, FSA, insurance)

-• Required federal/Florida workplace notices and posters.
+• Required federal/Florida workplace notices and posters

-FAQs about the Florida Hourly Paycheck Calculator
+FAQs: Florida Hourly Paycheck Calculator

 How do I use the Florida Hourly Paycheck Calculator?

-Does Florida deduct local income taxes from paychecks?
+Does Florida deduct local income taxes?

-Which forms control my withholding in Florida?
+Which forms control withholding in Florida?

-Use IRS Form W-4 for federal withholding.
-Florida has no state employee income tax form.
-Update W-4 after life changes and mirror settings in the calculator.
+IRS Form W-4 controls federal withholding.
+Update after life changes and mirror the calculator.

-How should I enter overtime, shift differentials, tips, and bonuses?
+How to enter overtime, tips, and bonuses?

-Why did my Florida paycheck change this period?
+Why did my Florida paycheck change?

-Can pretax benefits increase my take-home?
+Can pretax benefits increase take-home?

 Yes.
-Eligible pretax deductions—401(k)/403(b)/457(b), HSA, FSA, commuter, and certain insurance premiums—can reduce taxable wages, lowering federal income tax and, when eligible, FICA.
+Eligible pretax deductions reduce taxable wages, lowering federal tax and FICA if applicable.

-How are tips treated in Florida paycheck calculations?
+How are tips treated?

-How do multiple jobs affect my withholding?
+How do multiple jobs affect withholding?

-What is Additional Medicare tax and when does it apply?
+What is Additional Medicare tax?

 Are bonuses and commissions taxed differently?

-Can the calculator project annual take-home from my hourly rate and tips?
+Can the calculator project annual take-home?

 “How much is my Florida paycheck after taxes?”
 “Why no state tax?”
-“How to include tips in calculations?”
-“Which W-4 settings fit two jobs?”
-“How do 401(k)/HSA/FSA contributions change net?”
+“How to include tips?”
+“W-4 settings for two jobs?”
+“401(k)/HSA/FSA impact?”

 “How to estimate take-home before accepting a job in Miami or Orlando?”
 “Gross vs. taxable vs. net pay?”
-“How do W-4 choices interact with fluctuating tips and overtime?”
+“How do W-4 choices interact with tips and overtime?”

 State List